Nelson Golf Club

 Click image to enlarge

-After this incident the golfers became very aware of war and, following the bombing of Pearl Harbour, panic hit the Club as the war was no longer 4"away over there," instead it has been brought closer to home.
-Dispersal and servicing bays were set up along the southern boundary, gun emplacements were put all around the course and roads leading to the bays took over majority of the land.
+After this incident the golfers became very aware of war and, following the bombing of Pearl Harbour, panic hit the Club as the war was no longer "away over there,"4 instead it has been brought closer to home.
+Dispersal and servicing bays were set up along the southern boundary, gun emplacements were put all around the course and roads leading to the bays took over the majority of the land.
 Golf was scarce over the war years, not many people played and those who did only played occasionally.
 At the end of the war the course had to be redeveloped as most of it had been destroyed.
-Fortunately the cCub was able to use some of the destruction as obstacles on the course to make it more challenging.
-To say thank-you for the use of the land, the air force donated their mess to the Club.
+Fortunately the Club was able to use some of the destruction as obstacles on the course to make it more challenging.
+To say thank you for the use of the land, the air force donated their mess to the Club.
 This was used as a clubhouse for over fifty years.

 For the last forty years the Nelson Golf Club has been host to many national championships.
 These events included the New Zealand Amateur and Interprovincial Championships for both men and women.
 In addition to these national events, Sir Bob Charles (1963 British Open Winner) has played at the Nelson Golf Course on various occasions over the years.
-Both of these events have had a positive impact on the Golf Club, as they have lifted the status of golf in the Nelson Region.
-They have also helped the club financially by increasing membership numbers and bringing in tourists to play at the course.
+Both of these events have had a positive impact on the Golf Club, as they have lifted the status of golf in the Nelson Region and helped the club financially, by increasing membership numbers and bringing in tourists to play at the course.
 These events have also put Nelson Golf Club on the map nationally and have shown the country the quality of the course.

-During the history of the Nelson Golf Club there have been many influential people and events impacting on the day to day running of the course.
+Over the course of the history of the Nelson Golf Club there have been many influential people and events impacting on the day to day running of the course.
 Families like the Cocks, Cootes and Mulders have been a stabilising influence on the club and have provided great support over the years.
-The impact of the war has been used to the clubs advantage,5 "making it more difficult to have the perfect round of golf."
-The other problems mentioned above are ongoing, but the Club is dealing with them the best it can.
+The impact of the war has been used to the club's advantage, "making it more difficult to have the perfect round of golf."5 The other problems mentioned above are ongoing, but the Club is dealing with them the best it can.
 Overall the Nelson Golf Club has been economically influential for the Nelson Region over the years, bringing in golfers from afar.
 It is now in the process of redeveloping the course into a more traditional links course and is looking to become one of the better links courses in New Zealand.
 They are doing this in the hope of bringing in more links golfers and once again increase membership numbers.

 Sources used in this story